Progression-Free Survival

 This was a prespecified exploratory analysis and was not powered to show statistical significance.

-Intracranial DOR in confirmed responders with intracranial lesions at baseline
+Intracranial DOR in subjects with intracranial lesions at baseline*

 RYBREVANT® (amivantamab) patients in Mariposa trial maintaining intracranial response bar graphIntracranial response in RYBREVANT® and LAZCLUZE™ bar graph